Doge (meme): Structure

 Doge uses two-word phrases.
 The first word is almost always one of five modifiers ("so", "such", "many", "much", and "very"), and the departure from correct English is the use of a modifier with a word it cannot properly modify.
 For example, "Much respect.
 So noble." uses the Doge modifiers but is not "proper" Doge because the modifiers are used in a formally correct fashion; the Doge version would be "Much noble, so respect."
-In addition to these phrases, a Doge utterance often ends with a single word, most often "wow", and "amaze" and "excite" are also used.
+In addition to these phrases, a Doge utterance often ends with a single word, most often "wow", with "amaze" and "excite" also being used.

-Since the meme's inception, several variations and spin-offs, including "liquefied Doge"— a variation in which the dog's shape is morphed into that of other animals, and "ironic Doge", a version in which the Doge character is put into ironic and uncharacteristic situations—have been created.
+Since the meme's inception, several variations and spin-offs, including "liquefied Doge"—a variation in which the dog's shape is morphed into that of other animals, and "ironic Doge", a version in which the Doge character is put into ironic and uncharacteristic situations, and is depicted speaking coherent English phrases—have been created.
 The ironic Doge memes have spawned several other related characters, often also dogs, one of which is Cheems, another Shiba Inu who is typified by a speech impediment in which the letter "M" is used throughout its speech.

-Walter, a Bull Terrier character who is typically portrayed as liking "moster trucks" [sic] and firetrucks, is another commonly recurring ironic Doge character.
+Walter, a Bull Terrier character who is typically portrayed as liking "moster trucks"[sic] and firetrucks, is another commonly recurring ironic Doge character.
 These memes are mostly present on subreddits like r/dogelore.
 In 2020, the meme "Swole Doge vs. Cheems", in which a muscular, anthropomorphic Doge and a baby Cheems are depicted as something that was considered better in the past and its modern version, respectively, became popular.